awsdocs/amazon-sagemaker-developer-guide/doc_source/deploy-model.md

 ## Prerequisites<a name="deploy-model-prereqs"></a>

 These topics assume that you have built and trained one or more machine learning models and are ready to deploy them\.
 If you are new to Amazon SageMaker and have not completed these prerequisite tasks, work through the steps in the [Get Started with Amazon SageMaker](gs.md) tutorial to familiarize yourself with an example of how Amazon SageMaker manages the data science process and how it handles model deployment\.
-For more information about building a model, see [Build Models](build-model.md)\.
-For information about training a model, see [Train Models](train-model.md)\.
+For more information about training a model, see [Train Models](train-model.md)\.

 ## What do you want to do?<a name="deploy-model-tasks"></a>